TianqiLi7398/TianqiLi7398.github.io/index.md

 ## News

+- [2023-02] We submitted our paper _Emergent Cooperative Behavior in Distributed Target Tracking with Unknown Occlusions_ to IROS 2023, and will host special session _Cooperative Robots_.

 - [2022-07] Happy to share that I was honored as the recipent of [Byron H. Anderson ’54 Fellowship](https://engineering.tamu.edu/news/2014/02/anderson-creates-fellowship-in-mechanical-engineering.html) by TAMU!

 - [2022-05] Very excited to announce that I passed my preliminary exam, and I'm a PhD candidate!
 Also I'll be working as an intern in Meta this summer.